May 29, 2026

 We reached the summit at 12:10 PM.
 The summit is beautiful; open ledges with a panoramic view, especially to the north and west, including Mount Washington and many other mountains.

-We had dueling PeakFinder apps going to identify them all.
-The weather was still partly sunny, with good visibility.
-There was a strong breeze, which was refreshing at first, but led us to seek a sheltered spot for lunch.
 The summit had concrete foundations from the old fire tower, and also a summit benchmark.
 There is apparently a tradition of taking a picture of the toes of hiker’s boots encircling the benchmark.
 Greg had never heard of this tradition, and was glad to finally be enlightened.

 We spent 35 minutes at the summit, eating lunch, admiring the view, and taking pictures.
 We started down at 12:45 PM.
 We made good time on the descent, as clouds thickened overhead.
 As we neared the end, a light rain began to fall.
 At that point we didn’t care, and just powered our way down to the parking lot, finishing at 2:40 PM.